A smorgasbord of statistics spanning an entire decade is available for Education and Training.

 The NQF Impact Study 2002 – 2012

-SAQA has released an amazing NQF impact evaluation report.
-We can mail it right to your inbox and save you some bother.
+SAQA released an NQF impact evaluation report.
+We can mail it right to your inbox and save you some bother. 🙂

-One can only hope that they have now acquired and correctly implemented a strategy to keep feeding a robust industry with these reports on at least an annual basis.
+Let’s hope they can consistently provide a robust industry with these reports on at least an annual basis.

 Education and Training Market Intelligence